andrewkern/slim_magic/README.md

 might produce, without
 using the excellent SLiM GUI.

+The basic idea is that the magic functions will execute a cell with a SLiM code block behind the scenes and return to the user either a dataframe full of summaries output by the code or a tree sequence.

 ## Installation
 To install `slim_magic` take the following steps, starting with cloning this repo